Jodi Lefkowitz L.Ac

 How to prepare for my appointment?

 To prepare for your appointment, please make sure you’ve had a meal on the day of your treatment.
 Wear loose-fitting clothing to make it easier for us to access treatment areas without needing to disrobe.
-Arriving a few minutes early is a good idea, especially if it’s your first visit, as our office can be a bit tricky to find.
+Arriving a few minutes early is a good idea, especially if it’s your first visit.
+This will give you time to find the office and settle in for your appointment.
 Lastly, don’t forget to complete any relevant paperwork before your visit.

 How long does a treatment last?